decriminalize-nh/contributing/README.md

 This document demonstrates some of the basic ways that you can contribute to Decriminalize NH on GitHub.
 For more info about how to use GitHub, check out the official [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github) and ["How to contribute to open source"](https://opensource.guide/how-to-contribute/).

-If you have any questions about how to contribute, feel free to [open an issue](https://github.com/decriminalize-nh/contributing/issues/new) in this repo and ask!
+If you have any questions about how to contribute, feel free to [start a discussion](https://github.com/decriminalize-nh/contributing/discussions/new) in this repo and ask!
 Please remember to abide by our [Code of Conduct](COC.md) when contributing to Decriminalize NH projects.

 ## Getting Started